microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 ```

 ## Additional Installation Artifacts
-After installing the Linux agent for OMS packages, the following additional system-wide configuration changes are applied.
+After installing the OMS agent for Linux packages, the following additional system-wide configuration changes are applied.
 These artifacts are removed when the omsagent package is uninstalled.
 * A non-privileged user named: `omsagent` is created.
 This is the account the omsagent daemon runs as
 * A sudoers “include” file is created at /etc/sudoers.d/omsagent This authorizes omsagent to restart the syslog and omsagent daemons.
 If sudo “include” directives are not supported in the installed version of sudo, these entries will be written to /etc/sudoers.
 * •	The syslog configuration is modified to forward a subset of events to the agent.
 For more information, see the **Configuring Data Collection** section below

 ## Steps to install the OMS Agent for Linux
-The Linux agent is provided in a self-extracting and installable shell script bundle.
+The OMS agent for Linux is provided in a self-extracting and installable shell script bundle.
 This bundle contains Debian and RPM packages for each of the agent components and can be installed directly or extracted to retrieve the individual packages.
 One bundle is provided for x64 architectures and one for x86 architectures.

 **Installing the agent**

 1. Transfer the appropriate bundle (x86 or x64) to your Linux computer, using scp/sftp.
 2. Install the bundle by using the `--install` or `--upgrade` argument.
-Note: use the `--upgrade` argument if any existing packages are installed, as would be the case if the Linux agent for System Center Operations Manager is already installed.
+Note: use the `--upgrade` argument if any existing packages are installed, as would be the case if the system Center Operations Manager agent for Linux is already installed.
 To onboard to Operations Management Suite during installation, provide the `-w <WorkspaceID>` and `-s <Shared Key>` parameters.

 **To install and onboard directly:**
 ```